Private Bankers

 Outlook

-Employment for personal financial advisors (including private bankers) is expected to grow by 7 percent (faster than average) from 2018 to 2028, according to the U.S. Department of Labor.
+Employment for personal financial advisors (including private bankers) is expected to grow by 17 percent (much faster than average) from 2023 to 2033, according to the U.S. Department of Labor.
 The number of millionaires and billionaires worldwide has increased rapidly in the last three decades.
-From 1987 to 2012, the number of billionaires in the United States increased tenfold, from 41 billionaires...
+"There will be new and varied opportunities for wealth generation and asset diversification," accord...